Data-Ingest-Ops-WSC/questdb-basics/README.md

 # QuestDB Basics

 This repository provides a simple, standalone environment to learn and experiment with [QuestDB](https://questdb.io/), a high-performance time-series database.
-It includes sample CSV data, SQL scripts, and a Docker-based setup for running QuestDB locally.
+It includes SQL scripts and a Docker-based setup for running QuestDB locally.

 ---